 After you’ve reviewed the literature on your topic and chosen a research method, you need to plan your data collection strategies.
 Data collection strategies are the various ways you’ll collect your data and information during the research process.
-When conducting qualitative research, there are two ways you can collect data: You can either collect it first-hand or collect it second-hand.
+When conducting qualitative research, there are two ways you can collect data: Either collect it first-hand or second-hand.

 Write Your Code and Collect Your Data

 If you’re conducting a quantitative study, you’ll need to write your code or instructions and collect your data.
 If you’re using an online forum or online survey, you’ll have to set up your forum or host the survey and collect the data once it’s been submitted.
 If you’re conducting an interview, you’ll need to write a script containing the questions you want to ask and collect your data.
 Make sure you’ve prepared for every possible outcome of your interview so you can effectively and efficiently collect the data you need.